Lynndie England: Involvement in prisoner abuse

 Members of the United States Senate have reportedly reviewed additional photographs supplied by the Department of Defense that have not been publicly released.
 There has been considerable speculation as to the contents of these photos.
 In a March 2008 interview, England stated in response to a question about these unreleased pictures, "You see the dogs biting the prisoners.
 Or you see bite marks from the dogs.
 You can see MPs holding down a prisoner so a medic can give him a shot."

 England was incarcerated at Naval Consolidated Brig, Miramar.
-She was paroled on March 1, 2007, after serving 521 days, less than 17 months.
+She was paroled on March 1, 2007, after serving 521 days, or just over 17 months.
 She remained on parole through September 2008 until her three-year sentence was complete, whereupon she was discharged.

-In a May 11, 2004, interview with the Denver CBS owned-and-operated television station KCNC-TV, England reportedly said that she had been "instructed by persons in higher ranks" to commit acts of abuse as a form of psychological operations, and that she should keep doing it, because it worked as intended.
+In a May 11, 2004, interview with the Denver CBS owned-and-operated television station KCNC-TV, England reportedly said that she had been "instructed by persons in higher ranks" to commit acts of abuse as a form of psychological operation, and that she should keep doing it, because it worked as intended.
 England noted that she felt "weird" when a commanding officer asked her to do such things as "stand there, give the thumbs up, and smile."
 However, England felt that she was doing "nothing out of the ordinary."